Mayor Stoney charged high-end hotel stays to city credit card

 Staff in Petersburg Mayor Samuel Parham’s office said his stay at the Capital Hilton cost less than $800.

-Receipts from Norfolk News showed that Mayor Phillip Jones' room at the same hotel cost $1,200.
+Receipts from Norfolk News showed that Mayor Phillip Jones' room at the same hotel cost $1,350, excluding a fee for valeting his car.

 After tax, rooms at the Capital Hilton start at about $200 a night.
 Rooms at the St. Regis start at about $460.